Premium review

 Learn more: Private Health Insurance Community Rating System

-- protection and peace of mind for members and their families
+- peace of mind for members and their families

-- cover for services not covered by Medicare such as dental, physiotherapy and glasses under extras policies
+- benefits for services not generally covered by Medicare such as dental, physiotherapy and prescription glasses under extras policies – this can be a great way for members to proactively look after their health.